yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![In the SSMS Object Explorer, the context menu for the SQLSERVER2008 instance is displayed, and Restart is highlighted.](media/ssms-object-explorer-restart-sqlserver2008.png "Object Explorer")

 20. When prompted about restarting the MSSQLSERVER service, select **Yes**.
-The service will take a few seconds to restart.
+The service takes a few seconds to restart.

     ![The Yes button is highlighted on the dialog asking if you are sure you want to restart the MSSQLSERVER service.](media/ssms-restart-service.png "Restart MSSQLSERVER service")

 ### Task 2: Perform assessment for migration to Azure SQL Database

-In this task, you will use the Microsoft Data Migration Assistant (DMA) to perform an assessment of the `TailspinToys` database against Azure SQL Database (Azure SQL DB).
-The assessment will provide a report about any feature parity and compatibility issues between the on-premises database and the Azure SQL DB service.
+In this task, you use the Microsoft Data Migration Assistant (DMA) to assess the `TailspinToys` database against Azure SQL Database (Azure SQL DB).
+The assessment provides a report about any feature parity and compatibility issues between the on-premises database and the Azure SQL DB service.

 1. On the SqlServer2008 VM, launch DMA from the Windows Start menu by typing "data migration" into the search bar, and then selecting **Microsoft Data Migration Assistant** in the search results.